techtalentsouth/classNotes/Lesson 10 - AJAX, REST API's, & Promises.md

 	- Header - Metadata about the request (e.g. type, expected response, cookies...)
 	- Body	- Payload (e.g. post data)
 - Response is text.
 API responses are usually JSON.
+- When a server response to any request, it sends back a request such as the following
+	- 200 - The server has responded and all is ok
+	- 304 - Not Modified
+	- 404 - Page Not Found
+	- 500 - Internal error on the server
 - Imagine navigating to a webpage, but instead of getting HTML, you get JSON text.
 - Native API is low level, so libraries like jQuery are used.